mismithut/task-tracker/README.md

 ## 🎉 Next Steps

+### ✅ Completed Milestones
+- **Successfully pushed to GitHub!** Your code is now backed up in the cloud
+- View your repository at: https://github.com/mismithut/task-tracker

+### Continue Learning
 1. **Start with Step 1** in the Learning Path above
 2. Actually use the task tracker to manage your learning!
 3. Add a task for each step you complete